Jortuk/SFIA-1/README.md

 ### Future Improvements <a name="improvements"></a>
 <b>Full Testing Coverage</b>

 Although test coverage was 99%, I feel it is important to be able to test your application fully.
-Full coverage would confirm the applications relevance, that it carries out what it aims to do, and it is as effective as it could be.
+Full coverage would confirm the application's relevance, that it carries out what it aims to do, and it is as effective as it could be.

 <b>Integration Testing</b>

 As mentioned in Project Drawbacks, integration testing would drastically improve this project.
 To ensure this is carried out in future, I will work on my time management skills and set aside some time dedicated to this, as well as all round testing.

+<b>Adding more Tables and Relationships</b>
+During the ERD section of this document, I suggested a more complex core architecture could be put into practice.
+Incorporating an orders table and feature, along with a customer login, would add value to the application, making it richer with content.

 ## Author <a name="author"></a>
 Jordan Taylor